antimomentum/rootless-docker/ubuntu20/halo/README.md

     docker pull wineconsole/halo

 Assumes you've installed rootless docker and have a folder named "halopull" containing your Halo server files.
-It is recommended to give testuser ownership of the halopull directory and files, like the pull.sh script does.
-It is recommended you install ipset and run the firewall.sh rules before usng the following command:
+It is recommended to give testuser ownership of the halopull directory and files, like chown in the pull.sh script does.
+It is recommended you install ipset and run the firewall.sh rules before using the following command:

     docker run -v /home/testuser/halopull:/game \